microsoft/FeatureManagement-Dotnet/README.md

 In the above example, `FeatureW` specifies a `RequirementType` of `All`, meaning all of its filters must evaluate to true for the feature to be enabled.
 In this case, the feature will be enabled for 50% of users during the specified time window.

-#### Microsoft Feature Flag Schema
+#### Microsoft Feature Management Schema

-The feature management library also supports the usage of [`Microsoft Feature Flag schema`](https://github.com/Azure/AppConfiguration/blob/main/docs/FeatureManagement/FeatureFlag.v1.1.0.schema.json) to declare feature flags.
+The feature management library also supports the usage of the [`Microsoft Feature Management schema`](https://github.com/Azure/AppConfiguration/blob/main/docs/FeatureManagement/FeatureManagement.v1.0.0.schema.json) to declare feature flags.
+This schema is language agnostic in origin and is supported by all Microsoft feature management libraries.

-If you want to use the `Microsoft Feature Flag schema`, you will need to follow the `Microsoft Feature Management Configuration schema` to set up feature flags.
-The schema can be found [here](https://github.com/Azure/AppConfiguration/tree/main/docs/FeatureManagement).
-The feature flag declarations should be listed in the `feature_flags` array under the `feature_management` section, as shown in the example below:

 ```JavaScript
 {